 For the first time in my life I moved to a place where I knew no one.
 Minneapolis.
-I spent twenty-four years sprouting through the cold soil of eastern North Dakota.
-For six months after college I ventured west to join my sister in Portland.
+Before this I spent twenty-four years sprouting through the cold soil of eastern North Dakota.
+Then after college I ventured west to join my sister in Portland for six months.
 It was lonely but at least I had her.
 Through the between times I ricocheted around this beautiful country in various states of travel and permanence.
 In the end I tumbled back to the Midwest to be closer to home.

 After life in a big city I knew rural North Dakota was no longer an option.
 I found a Minneapolis apartment off Craigslist and stamped my paw print to its lease.
 Things were gathered from home and I hugged my dad goodbye.
 I locked my slimeball mother in a window well with snake powder and toad sealant.
 Then I departed for the big, mysterious city with a mattress stuffed in my tiny car.
 I didn’t know what to expect but was consumed with optimism.